Error Estimation for Physics-informed Neural Networks Approximating Semilinear Wave Equations: Numerical Experiments

-The main result of the numerical experiments, i.e. the comparison between total error and the computed bound, is shown on the left of Figure \ref{fig:Trainingerrors/time}. $M$ denotes the total number of training points with the leftmost points corresponding to 144 training points and the rightmost points corresponding to 18750 training points.
+The main result of the numerical experiments, i.e. the comparison between total error and the computed bound, is shown on the left of figure \ref{fig:Trainingerrors/time}. $M$ denotes the total number of training points with the leftmost points corresponding to 144 training points and the rightmost points corresponding to 18750 training points.
 It can be seen that the total error decreases with the number of training points until it arrives at around $3*10^{-4}$ for 18750 training points which suggests that the neural network approximates the actual solution rather well.
-The error in the $H^1([0,T];L^2(\Omega))$-norm (green) mimics the behaviour of the total error but is about one order of magnitude larger than the total error alone throughout.
+The sum of the total error and the total error of the time derivative mimics the behaviour of the total error but is about one order of magnitude larger than the total error alone throughout.
 The bound is monotonically decreasing in the number of training points as suggested by the theory but is not quantitatively sharp.
-In the end, there are about three orders of magnitude difference between the total error and the bound and two orders of magnitude difference between the $H^1([0,T];L^2(\Omega))$-error and the bound.
+In the end, there are about three orders of magnitude difference between the total error and the bound and two orders of magnitude difference between the sum of the total error plus the total error of the time-derivative and the bound.
 To put these results into context, we note that the authors in \cite{DeRyck1} found differences of around two orders of magnitude between the total error and their bound for the Navier-Stokes equation.
 Considering that they did not have the additional difficulty of dealing with the second time-derivative, three orders of magnitude, respectively two for the sum of the total errors seems quite acceptable.

-A more detailed analysis of the training error is offered in the middle plot of Figure \ref{fig:Trainingerrors/time}.
-Here the training error is broken down into its individual components as specified in equation \eqref{TrainingErr}.
-It can be noted that the biggest contributors to the overall training error are the error on the PDE dynamics in the interior ($\mathcal{E}_T^{PDE}$), as well as the error of the time derivative on the boundary ($\mathcal{E}_T^{s,u_t})$.
-Moreover, the rightmost plot in Figure \ref{fig:Trainingerrors/time} shows the average training time over the number of training points which roughly doubles from least to most number of training points.
+A more detailed analysis of the training error is offered in the middle plot of figure \ref{fig:Trainingerrors/time}.
+Here the training error is broken down into its individual components as specified in equation \ref{TrainingErr}.
+It can be noted that the biggest contributors to the overall training error are the error on the PDE dynamics in the interior ($\mathcal{E}_T^{PDE}$) as well as the error of the time derivative on the boundary ($\mathcal{E}_T^{s,u_t})$.
+Moreover, the rightmost plot in figure \ref{fig:Trainingerrors/time} shows the average training time over the number of training points which roughly doubles from least to most number of training points.